openemr/openemr-devops/packages/express/README.md

 # OpenEMR Cloud Express

-OpenEMR Cloud Express on the AWS Marketplace provides OpenEMR 7.0.4, an embedded MySQL server, and rotated, automatic backups of all OpenEMR configuration and health information.
+OpenEMR Cloud Express on the AWS Marketplace provides OpenEMR 8.2.0, an embedded MariaDB server, and rotated, automatic backups of all OpenEMR configuration and health information.

 ## Compatibility Note